dwjoyce/pythonbook/chapters/Naming code.rst

 #.
 To define a new function, use the ``def`` keyword, followed by the name of the function, and then parentheses.

 #.
-Inside the parentheses, place any parameters you are expecting.
+Inside the parentheses, place any :term:`parameters` you are expecting.
 Separate each one using a comma.
 This is the way of passing in data to affect how the function behaves - pass in different data, it should do different things.

 #.
-The function definition is completed with a colon ``:`` symbol, followed by the code that is inside the function.
+The :term:`function definition` is completed with a colon ``:`` symbol, followed by the code that is inside the function.
 This code, like any block of code, is indented to the right.

 #.
 Defining a function does not mean it is used - it is simply available to be used, like a tool in a toolbox.
-To call or invoke a function, you must use its name, followed by parentheses, but without the ``def`` keyword.
+To :term:`call` or invoke a function, you must use its name, followed by parentheses, but without the ``def`` keyword.